-INTERNATIONAL DOCUMENT/ AGENDA MOST RELEVANT ITEMS UN 2030 Agenda for Sustaina- ble Development / Sustainable Development Goals (UN, 2015) Target 1.4: promotion of equal access to basic services [which may be understood to include cultural services] Target 4.7: promotion of education related to an appreciation of cultural diversity.
+INTERNATIONAL DOCUMENT/ AGENDA MOST RELEVANT ITEMS UN 2030 Agenda for Sustainable Development / Sustainable Development Goals (UN, 2015) Target 1.4: promotion of equal access to basic services [which may be understood to include cultural services] Target 4.7: promotion of education related to an appreciation of cultural diversity.
 Target 10.2: empowerment and promotion of the social, economic and political inclusion of all, irrespective of origin and other status ['inclusion' here may be understood to comprise inclusion in cultural life] New Urban Agenda (UN Habitat, 2016) Para 26: commitment to promoting culture and respect for diversity and equality as key elements in the humanisation of cities.
 Para 28: recognition that migration can bring significant cultural contributions to urban life.
 Para 40: commitment to embracing diversity, strengthening intercultural dialogue and understanding, and ensuring that local institutions promote pluralism and peaceful coexistence within increasingly heterogeneous and multicultural societies.
 Global Compact for Migration (UN, 2018) Objective 16: promotion of mutual respect for the cultures, traditions and customs of host and migrant communities; establishment of community centres or programmes that facilitate participation and intercultural dialogue; support for multicultural activities through music, arts, etc.; and promotion of respect for diversity and inclusion in schools.

-• Para 44: promotion of partnerships to increase access to cultural facilities and activities in refugee-hosting areas.
+Global Compact on Refugees (UN, 2018) Para 44: promotion of partnerships to increase access to cultural facilities and activities in refugee-hosting areas.
 Para 84: fostering of cultural activities and language learning which can engage children, adolescents and youth, in order to foster good relations and peaceful coexistence between refugee and host communities.

-Undertaking 24: guaranteeing the cultural expression and participation of people with cultures from immigration or originally rooted in other areas, and commitment from local governments to provide migrants with the means to have access to and participate in the culture of the host community, enabling intercultural relations.

-Action 2.f: availability of policies and programmes that explicitly encourage the mutual recognition of the diversity of cultural expressions and intercultural dialogue.

-• Action 3.f: inclusion of skills and knowledge pertaining to intercultural dialogue and the recognition of the value of

-• Action 6.1: engagement of civil society organisations in awareness-raising campaigns on cultural diversity, intercultural dialogue and anti-racism, with support of public institutions and cultural organisations.
+Agenda 21 for culture (Forum of Local Authorities for Social Inclusion / UCLG, 2004) • Undertaking 24: guaranteeing the cultural expression and participation of people with cultures from immigration or originally rooted in other areas, and commitment from local governments to provide migrants with the means to have access to and participate in the culture of the host community, enabling intercultural relations.
+Culture 21 Actions (UCLG, 2015) Action 2.f: availability of policies and programmes that explicitly encourage the mutual recognition of the diversity of cultural expressions and intercultural dialogue.
+Action 3.f: inclusion of skills and knowledge pertaining to intercultural dialogue and the recognition of the value of diversity in school curricula.
+Action 6.l: engagement of civil society organisations in awareness-raising campaigns on cultural diversity, intercultural dialogue and anti-racism, with support of public institutions and cultural organisations.

-EXAMPLE: RAMALLAH, A CITY OF RESILIENCE THROUGH CULTURE AND EDUCATION
+Source: own elaboration.
+Note that only the elements most directly relevant to the nexus of culture and migration have been identified.
+Several others may have indirect implications in this area (e.g. SDG Target 11.4, which relates to the protection of cultural heritage, could be understood to be relevant also for migration-related heritage, but this is not its main purpose).